-- Average estimation overrun in IT-projects is reported to be about 30% - Sometimes the estimation error is much higher. - Large estimation errors cause huge project management problems, low profitability, low client satisfaction and poor investment analysis! - No substantial changes in average estimation error from 1970 until today.
-Why are we unable to learn from previous experience? - But first: What is the meaning of "estimate"?
+- Average estimation overrun in IT-projects is reported to be about 30% - Sometimes the estimation error is 200% and more. - Large estimation error sometimes causes huge project management, profitability, client satisfaction and investment analysis problems! - No substantial changes in average estimation error from 1970 until today.
+Why cannot we learn from previous experience? - But first: What is the meaning of "estimate"?